oracle-devrel/devo.tutorials/connecting-managing-heatwave-aws-devrel0622.md

 1. Navigate your browser to [http://cloud.mysql.com/](http://cloud.mysql.com/).
    You are taken to the MySQL HeatWave on AWS welcome page.
-2. Enter your Oracle Cloud Account name and click Continue.
+2. Enter your Oracle Cloud Account name and click **Continue**.
-   You are directed to a Get Started page in the Oracle Cloud Infrastructure (OCI) Console, which includes an Enable MySQL HeatWave on AWS link in the Quickstarts section of the page.
+   You are directed to a **Get Started** page in the Oracle Cloud Infrastructure (OCI) Console, which includes an **Enable MySQL HeatWave on AWS** link in the Quickstarts section of the page.
-3. Click Enable MySQL HeatWave on AWS.
+3. Click **Enable MySQL HeatWave on AWS**.
-   You are directed to a MySQL HeatWave on AWS Administration page where you are presented with a dialog that guides you through the setup process.
+   You are directed to a **MySQL HeatWave on AWS Administration** page where you are presented with a dialog that guides you through the setup process.

     >**IMPORTANT:** A paid account is required to use MySQL HeatWave on AWS.
 If you do not have a paid account, follow the prompts to compete the account upgrade process.
 You will be prompted to select an account type and payment method.
 When the upgrade process is complete, you are directed to the OCI Console.
    {:.warn}

-4. From the OCI Console navigation menu, select Databases.
+4. From the OCI Console navigation menu, select **Databases**.
-   MySQL HeatWave on AWS appears on the Home tab under the Featured label.
+   MySQL HeatWave on AWS appears on the **Home** tab under the **Featured** label.
-5. Under MySQL HeatWave on AWS, click Administration.
+5. Under MySQL HeatWave on AWS, click **Administration**.
    You’ll go back to the setup dialog.
 6. Click Provision to provision MySQL HeatWave on AWS.
    {% imgx assets/provision-requpg-hwaws-setup-devrel0622a.png %}